kevinwss/9517proj/README.md

 Output:

-It returns a reduced model with less weights file size than the original model.
+It returns a reduced model with less weights file size than the original model.</br>

-2)we freeze the reduced model to a single file.
+2) We freeze the reduced model to a single file.

 python freeze_model.py --model-folder face2face-reduced-model